UbiquityRobotics/ubiquity_launches/launches.md

 * use_gui (Optional, default: 'False'):
   If "True", pops up a GUI window that allows the joints to be changed.

-### `n_joy` Launch File Directory

-This library launch directory will launch a node that starts the ROS [joy](http://wiki.ros.org/joy) node.
-This node interfaces to a joystick device (e.g. XBox360 controller, PS3 controller, etc.)

-This launch file has no arguments.

 ### `n_keyboard_navigate` Launch File Directory

 The launch file for this directory starts a